speedment/speedment-doc/pages/advanced_features.md

         final FilmManager films = app.getOrThrow(FilmManager.class);

-        // This will pull in Film entities from the file, not the database films.stream().forEach(System.out::println);
+        // This will pull in Film entities from the file, not from the database films.stream().forEach(System.out::println);
 ```